cjdbarlow/Part-One/absorption.md

-#Absorption
+# Absorption

->Describe absorption and factors that will influence it.
+> Describe absorption and factors that will influence it.

 Absorption is dependent on the route of administration.
 Routes of administration are selected based on:

 * Effect site of the drug
 * Drug factors
   * Bioavailability
   * Available preparations
 * Patient factors
   * Ability to take or absorb oral medications
   * Preference

-##Key concepts
+## Key concepts

 **Bioavailability** is the percentage of drug given which reaches the systemic circulation, compared to the IV form.
 It is affected by:

 * Formulation
 * Physicochemical: Interactions with other drugs and food
 * Patient: Malabsorption syndromes, gastric stasis
 * First-pass metabolism

-**First-pass ** (pre-systemic) ** metabolism**: Drugs which undergo metabolism by gut bacteria or enzymes, or in the liver (following absorption via the portal circulation) results in a smaller amount of drug reaching systemic circulation.
+**First-pass ** \(pre-systemic\) ** metabolism**: Drugs which undergo metabolism by gut bacteria or enzymes, or in the liver \(following absorption via the portal circulation\) results in a smaller amount of drug reaching systemic circulation.

-##Routes of administration
+## Routes of administration

-###Intravenous
+### Intravenous

 * Rapid Onset
-* 100% bioavailability (may have pulmonary first-pass metabolism for drugs which are metabolised in pulmonary circulation, such as fentanyl, lignocaine, propofol, and catecholamines)
+* 100% bioavailability \(may have pulmonary first-pass metabolism for drugs which are metabolised in pulmonary circulation, such as fentanyl, lignocaine, propofol, and catecholamines\)

-###Oral
+### Oral

 * Absorption is through gut mucosa, through either:
   * Transport mechanisms
-    * Unionised (lipid soluble)
+  * Unionised \(lipid soluble\)
     * Acidic drugs are absorbed more rapidly in the stomach
     * The small bowel absorbs both acid and alkaline drugs due to high surface area
 * Lowest bioavailability of any route due to:
   * First-pass metabolism
   * Gut metabolism of drugs
   * Bacterial metabolism of drugs
 * Drugs must be lipid soluble enough to cross cell-membranes and water soluble enough to cross interstitium

-####Factors affecting GIT Absorption
+#### Factors affecting GIT Absorption

 * Drug Factors
   * Molecular Weight
   * Concentration Gradient
   * Lipid solubility
   * Pharmaceutical Preparation
   * Physiochemical interactions
     * Food
     * Other drugs

 * Patient Factors
   * GIT blood flow
   * Surface Area
     * SB has the largest surface area of any GIT organ
   * pH
   * Motility
   * Digestive Enzymes
   * GIT bacteria and subsequent metabolism
   * Disease
     * Critical Illness
     * Bowel Obstruction
     * Emesis/Diarrhoea

-###Epidural
+### Epidural

 * May be via bolus or infusion
 * Onset determined by proportion of unionised drug available
 * Additional factors include additives and intrinsic vasoactive properties of the delivered drug

-*This is why lignocaine can be used for rapid analgesia through an epidural, as it has a pKa of 7.7 and has a greater portion uninionised than bupivicaine (pKa 8.4) at physiological pH. *
+_This is why lignocaine can be used for rapid analgesia through an epidural, as it has a pKa of 7.7 and has a greater portion uninionised than bupivicaine \(pKa 8.4\) at physiological pH. _

-###Subarachnoid/Intrathecal
+### Subarachnoid/Intrathecal

 * Very small dosing
 * Minimal systemic spread
 * Extent of subarachnoid spread is dependent on volume and type of solution
 * Appropriate positioning of the patient, with higher-specific gravity solutions, is required to avoid superior spread of the block
 * Additional factors include additives and intrinsic vasoactive properties of the delivered drug

-###Inhalation
+### Inhalation

 * Systemic absorption dependent on particle size
-    * <1 micron diameter may reach the alveolus
+  * &lt;1 micron diameter may reach the alveolus
 * Rapid diffusion to circulation due to high surface area and no first-pass metabolism

-###Transdermal
+### Transdermal

 * Systemic absorption dependent on:
 * Surface area
 * Regional blood flow
 * Lipid solubility

-###Subcutaneous
+### Subcutaneous

 * Absorption dependent on regional blood flow

-###Sublingual
+### Sublingual

 * Rapid onset
-* Bypass portal circulation (drains into SVC)
+* Bypass portal circulation \(drains into SVC\)

-###Rectal
+### Rectal

 * Slow and incomplete absorption
 * Partial bypass of the portal circulation - ~50% bioavailability

-###Intramuscular
+### Intramuscular

 * Bioavailability close to 1
 * Absorption dependent on regional blood flow
 * Potential local complications:
   * Abscess
   * Haematoma

 ---

 ## References

 [^1]: Peck TE, Hill SA.
 Pharmacology for Anaesthesia and Intensive Care.
 4th Ed.
 Cambridge University Press.
 2014.
 [^2]: Chong CA, Denny NM.
-Local anaesthetic and additive drugs. http://www.frca.co.uk/documents/anaes.5.5.158.pdf Essential pharmacology for the ANZCA Primary
+Local anaesthetic and additive drugs. [http://www.frca.co.uk/documents/anaes.5.5.158.pdf](http://www.frca.co.uk/documents/anaes.5.5.158.pdf)
+Essential pharmacology for the ANZCA Primary